belzecue/BimDav_godot-rollback-netcode/README.md

 frames, interpolation frames and skipped frames.
 The x-axis is milliseconds since the match began.
 It uses the system clock of the computer the client ran on, so their clocks may not be synchronized.
-You can correct for this by adding or subtracting milliseconds from each peer on the "Setting" dialog.
+You can correct for this by adding or subtracting milliseconds from each peer on the "Settings" dialog.

 You can click anywhere on the graph, and it will show all the data logged on the previous frame for each client in the lower part of the window.
 This data